18gogogo/Openclaw-skill-ollama-setup/readme.md

 <a name="english"></a>

-# OpenClaw Qwen2.5 and NVIDIA MiniMax Model Configuration Template
+# OpenClaw OLLAMA Qwen2.5 and NVIDIA MiniMax Model Configuration Template

 This template provides a complete configuration for integrating Qwen2.5 remote models and NVIDIA API with OpenClaw, including Modelfile setup guide and common error solutions.